boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/create-custom-connector.md

         “isHidden”:true
     }

->**Note :** It is an optional parameter and the default method attribute will be **Get**.
+>**Note :** This is an optional parameter, and the default method attribute will be **Get**.

 ### Authentication

-Currently, two modes of authentication are supported and those are Basic and None.
+Currently, two modes of authentication are supported: Basic and None.

 ### None: